-You have the opportunity to contribute to the PA Breast Cancer Coalition's Breast and Cervical Cancer Research Fund by making a donation of all or a part of your tax refund.
-Every penny of your donation goes directly to fund breast and cervical cancer research conducted bv Pennsylvania researchers.
+You have the opportunity to contribute to the PA Breast Cancer Coalition's Refunds for Breast and Cervical Cancer Research fund by making a donation of all or a part of your tax refund.
+Every penny of your donation goes directly to fund breast and cervical cancer research conducted by Pennsylvania researchers.

-You can also send a direct, tax-deductible contribution to: PBCC's Breast and Cervical Cancer Research Fund, c/o PA Breast Cancer Coalition, 344 N Reading Road, Ephrata, PA 17522.
+You can also send a direct, tax-deductible contribution to: PBCC's Refunds for Research fund, c/o PA Breast Cancer Coalition, 344 N Reading Road, Ephrata, PA 17522.
 For more information, visit www.pabreastcancer.org or call 1-800-377-8828.

-GOVERNOR ROBERT P. CASEY MEMORIAL ORGAN AND TISSUE DONATION AWARENESS TRUST FUND receive life-saving organ transplants.
+GOVERNOR ROBERT P. CASEY MEMORIAL ORGAN AND TISSUE DONATION AWARENESS TRUST FUND pennsylvania DEPARTMENT OF HEALTH life-saving organ transplants.
 Just one donor can save or enhance the lives of up to 50 people.
 Donating an organ is truly giving the gift of life.
 Each year, many Pennsylvanians are fortunate to receive transplanted organs that save their lives.
 You can help this vital effort by contributing all or a portion of your Pennsylvania tax refund to support educational programs that encourage people to become organ and tissue donors.